fanqiNO1/Faceswap-Deepfake-Pytorch/README.md

 # faceswap-pytorch

 Deepfakes_Faceswap using pytorch   *JUST FOR STUDY AND RESEARCH*

-This is pytorch version compared with https://github.com/joshua-wu/deepfakes_faceswap which using Keras.
+> This is pytorch version compared with https://github.com/joshua-wu/deepfakes_faceswap which using Keras.
+>
+> This is a modernized fork of the pytorch version fork.

 ![Processing image](https://github.com/Oldpan/faceswap-pytorch/blob/master/Screenshot%20from%202018-04-16%2015-36-47.png)